-The nominal value was utilized to determine the similarities between the TN+PFNS and ETA; however, the impact of nuclear data covariance on the neutron transport operated to provide a variability in the expected differential neutron fluence.
+The nominal value was utilized to determine the similarities between the TN+PFNS and ETA; however, the affect of nuclear data covariance on the neutron transport operated to provide a variability in the expected differential neutron fluence.
 The neu- tron flux uncertainty mapped to the 46 group structure DPLUS in comparison with the TN+PFNS is shown in Figure 35.
 The systematic uncertainty was mapped as described in Section 3.3.5.
 The fluence is shown per unit lethargy to remove binning artifacts.

-The nominal value fore each flux bin in Sampler was centered around the unper- turbed nuclear data transport as expected because the cross-sections were sampled from a multivariate normal distribution.
+The nominal value for each flux bin in Sampler was centered on the unper- turbed nuclear data transport as expected because the cross sections were sampled from a multivariate normal distribution.
 Additionally, the fluence results highlight the issue of different bin structures and the requirement to estimate the uncertainty for alternative bin structures.
 The 252 group and continuous energy MCNP results have very similar characteristics; however, the 252 group bin structure is much coarser